dgaydukov/cert-aws/files/sa.md

 ###### Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 You don’t need to load your data into Athena, as it works directly with data stored in S3.
 Athena integrates with Amazon QuickSight for easy visualization.
+It uses managed data catalog (aws glue - ETL tool) to store tables you create from s3.
 AntiPattern
 * Enterprise Reporting and Business Intelligence (for enterprise level it's better to use RedShift, query engine in Redshift has been optimized to perform especially well on data warehouse workloads)
 * ETL Workloads (for etl you should use EMR/Glue)